The Value of the Opioid Algorithm—Saving Lives and Managing Epidemiology

 The next step is the addition of routine CPR and BLS skills to the algorithm.
 This may include the use of an AED, following the instructions for pad placement per the device and administering a shock if the person enters cardiac arrest with a shockable rhythm.
 In addition, follow the standards for two-person CPR, and switching between chest compressions and administering rescue breaths.

 For those following the two-minute practice of administering chest compressions and switching places with a second responder between administering rescue breaths, the specification for the administration of naloxone every four minutes can be easily tracked.
 Simply administer naloxone after completing two switches.

 Step 7: Follow Steps for Post-Resuscitation Care

-The final step in the opioid algorithm is not necessarily spelled-out within what the AHA released.
+The final step in the opioid algorithm is not necessarily spelled-out within what the ILCOR released.
 However, it is essential to maximizing chances of recovery.
 Health care professionals should follow the routine post-resuscitation care guidelines for someone that has suffered either cardiac or respiratory arrest.
 This includes the ongoing treatment of reversible causes of arrest, and while naloxone provided the immediate mechanism of action to treat the reversible cause of arrest, the process lacks value if not applied to help the person treat their addiction.
 Essentially, following the post-resuscitation care guidelines for monitoring, management of other conditions and support implies a need to help the person find and obtain follow-up care with an appropriate organization or treatment facility.